miketheman10/clock-weather-display/README.md

 - **dark** – 7:00 PM to 10:59 PM
 - **darker** – 11:00 PM through 8:29 AM

+In the dark and darker modes the background is nearly black.
+During these hours the text is rendered in a soft green tone so the display remains readable while minimizing brightness at night.

 ### Client

 The client page (template `index.html`) loads two JavaScript files: